Deutsch: Sarong / Español: Sarong / Português: Sarongue / Français: Sarong / Italiano: Sarong

 Special Considerations

-One unique aspect of sarongs is their cultural significance.
+One unique Aspect of sarongs is their cultural significance.
 When incorporating sarongs into fashion, it is important to acknowledge and respect their traditional origins.
 Designers often draw inspiration from traditional patterns and techniques, blending them with contemporary styles to create innovative pieces.

 Application Areas